Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Geometric Preliminaries

 \begin{lemma} Let $K$ be a convex body, and let $C_1 \subseteq C_2$ be two caps of $K$.
 Let $H_1$ and $H_2$ be their respective defining halfspaces, and let $H^{\lambda}_1$ and $H^{\lambda}_2$ be the respective halfspaces obtained by scaling by $\lambda \geq 1$ about any point $p \in C_1$.
 Then $K \cap H^{\lambda}_1 \,\subseteq\, K \cap H^{\lambda}_2$. \end{lemma}

 The next two lemmas apply to bodies in $\gamma$-canonical form.
 The first shows that for a point $p$ in a cap near the boundary, the angle between $O p$ and the normal to the base of the cap is bounded away from $\pi/2$.
 The second gives upper and lower bounds on the volume of a cap of width $\alpha$.
+These two lemmas are straightforward adaptations of Lemma 2.11 in \cite{AFM17b} and Lemma 4.3 in \cite{AFM17a}, respectively.

 \begin{lemma} Let $K \subset \RE^d$ be a convex body in $\gamma$-canonical form for constant $\gamma$, and let $\Delta_0$ be a sufficiently small constant (depending on $d$ and $\gamma$).
 Let $C$ be a cap of width at most $\Delta_0$ and let $p$ be any point inside $C$.
 Then the cosine of the angle between $O p$ and the normal to the base of $C$ is at least $\gamma/2$. \end{lemma}